 - The MacMillan Bible Atlas, 3rd Edition, Edited by Yohanon Aharoni, Michael Avi-Yonah, Anson F. Rainey, and Ze’ev Safrai

 I am a firm believer that every Christian should visit the Holy Land at least once if they are able.
 If not, the next best thing is to get a very good Bible atlas.
-I my library I have several Bible atlases including a two-volume satellite atlas.
+I have my library I have several Bible atlases including a two-volume satellite atlas.
 But there is one atlas that I come back to again and again, and it is the Macmillan Bible Atlas, 3rd Edition.
 Having excavated in Israel and seeing first-hand how geography is an integral part of the Biblical narrative – a Bible atlas is vital for getting the context of Scripture.
 Physical geography is also important even in helping identify ancient Biblical sites (such has been the case at least since Edward Robinson in the 1830’s).
 As the late archaeologist, Yohanan Aharoni wrote: “It is not too much to say that the geographical position of this little land has always dominated its history.
-Thus, in the land of the Bible, geography and history are so interwoven that neither can be understood without the other.”
+Thus, in the land of the Bible, geography, and history are so interwoven that neither can be understood without the other.”

 Solomon wrote many centuries ago, “…of the making of many books there is no end, and much study wearies the body” (Eccl.
 12:12).
 I hope this list of books will not weary you, but help in your study of the Bible, and further strengthen your faith & trust in God’s infallible Word.